atticedit/jukebox-jury/doc/user_stories.md

 ##### Acceptance Criteria

-* Prints a report of artists I listen to, sorted by how often their songs appear in the list of songs I marked as being good for concentration
+* Prints a report of artists sorted by how many of their songs I marked as being good for concentration
 * Ignores artists with no matching songs
-* Limits printing to the 50 artists with the most songs appearing
+* Limits printing to the 50 artists with the most matching songs